Approximate Imitation Learning for Event-based Quadrotor Flight in Cluttered Environments

+In high-speed quadrotor flight through cluttered environments, the objective is to safely navigate obstacle-dense spaces while pushing the limits of perception by maximizing flight speed.
+To instantiate this setting, the policy is conditioned on a commanded direction with a magnitude corresponding to the target velocity, which it tries to track while simultaneously avoiding obstacles.
 To efficiently train an end-to-end policy using events, we adopt a two-stage learning approach that separates representation learning from policy search, as illustrated in Fig.~\ref{fig:approximate_IL}.
 In the first stage, we train a mapping from events to a representation space using a pre-rendered offline dataset consisting of paired event representations and teacher actions.
-To ensure that the learned representation space covers task-relevant information, we apply a Behavior Cloning objective based on the actions of the teacher.
-We additionally incorporate a real-world event camera dataset to train on an auxiliary depth task to improve generalization and robustness.
-However, it is well known that offline Behavior Cloning struggles when the training data does not adequately cover the state distribution encountered during real-world execution.
+To ensure that the learned representation space covers task-relevant information, we apply a Behavior Cloning (BC) objective based on the actions of the teacher.
+We additionally incorporate a real-world dataset to train on an auxiliary depth task to improve generalization and robustness.
+Nevertheless, BC struggles when the training data does not adequately cover the state distribution encountered during real-world execution.
 To address this, we introduce a second stage that includes online student interaction in a simulator, crucially, without rendering events.
 Instead, we use an approximate student model that observes full state information and learns to mimic the actions of the event-based student, which is inspired by~\cite{messikommer2025student}.
 These interactions allow us to adapt the shared action decoder to a broader state distribution while avoiding the high computational cost of event rendering.
-In the following sections, we provide a detailed explanation of each training stage and the structure of the network components.
+In the following, we provide a detailed explanation of each training stage.
+The neural network architectures are introduced in the appendix.

-\subsubsection{Offline Training}
+\subsection{Offline Training}